Permit to Work

 Serving as a key element of an organization’s overall LOTO program, a lockout tagout permit to work helps ensure equipment inspections, maintenance, and operations are conducted and accomplished safely.
 Since these activities can be complex, risky, and dangerous, having a PTW system in place is crucial in minimizing worker injuries caused by accidental operations of equipment and other assets.

-Create your own Permit to Work checklist
+Create your own permit to work template

-What Challenges Do Organizations Face When Implementing a PTW System?
+Challenges in Implementing a PTW System

 FAQs about Permit to Work